datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 #### 1 - Deploy Stored Processes

 The Stored Processes are deployed using a SAS Program.
-This should be executed using an account that has WRITE permissions to the necessary root folder (`appLoc`) in metadta.
+This should be executed using an account that has WRITE METADATA (WM) permissions to the necessary root folder (`appLoc`) in metadta.

 ```sas
 %let appLoc=/Shared Data/apps/DataController;  /* CHANGE THIS!! */